dirghayu101/acs730-grpProject/README.md

 -- variables.tf

 This README provides a detailed guide for setting up the project, configuring environments, and installing Terraform.
-Following these steps ensures a smooth setup process.
+Following these steps ensures a smooth setup process. test